Polymer/old-docs-site/0.9/docs/devguide/data-binding.md

 For more complicated bindings, you can use a computed binding.
 A computed binding is similar to a computed property.

-The computed binding must take at least one dependent property.
-A computed binding's dependent properties are interpreted relative to the current _binding scope_, which is useful inside a [template repeater](#dom-repeat).
+The computed binding **must take at least one dependent property.** A computed binding's dependent properties are interpreted relative to the current _binding scope_, which is useful inside a [template repeater](#dom-repeat).

-Computed bindings are useful you don't need to expose a computed property as part of the element's API, or use it elsewhere in the element, and is only used for downward data propagation.
+A computed binding is useful if you don't need to expose a computed property as part of the element's API, or use it elsewhere in the element.

 **Note:** this is the only form of function allowed in binding annotations.
 {: .alert .alert-info }